Medically reviewed by

 Whole Foods & Sleep

-Scientists found that minimally processed whole foods, such as cherries, can improve sleep in young, middle-aged, and elderly individuals.
+Scientists found that minimally processed whole foods like cherries can improve sleep in young, middle-aged, and elderly individuals.

 Carbohydrates & Sleep